-- 3311.
-The Religious Impulse in the Secular Arts.
-An examination of the secular arts in contemporary Western culture as unconventional expressions of the religious impulse.
-A reevaluation of the significance of the arts in terms of their potency to transcend and transform everyday life.
-Special attention to painting, sculpture, theater, and film. - 3312.
-Ritual, Religion, and Theater.
-An examination of the link between ritual and theater with attention to their common spiritual dimensions and sociocultural functions.
-Examples are drawn from a wide variety of cultures and historical periods, with special attention to the modern age. - 3313, 3314.
+3314.
 Studies in Comparative Religion.
 An examination of a particular topic or theme as expressed in a variety of religious traditions, Eastern and Western, ancient and modern.
-Topics will vary from term to term. - 3315.
+Topics will vary from term to term.

+3315.
 Religion in Politics.
 An examination of the impact of religious belief and ethical thought, as well as social, cultural, and psychological factors, on the involvement of religious people in the political sphere.
-The course introduces the social-scientific study of religion to aid in the analysis of current and recent case studies, ranging from the conservatism of the "Far Right" to the revolution of the "Left," and involving Christian, Jewish, Muslim, Hindu, and Buddhist traditions. - 3316 (CFA 3306).
+The course introduces the social-scientific study of religion to aid in the analysis of current and recent case studies, ranging from the conservatism of the "Far Right" to the revolution of the "Left," and involving Christian, Jewish, Muslim, Hindu, and Buddhist traditions.

+3316 (CFA 3306).
 Religion and Science.
-An exploration of how religion and science understand such topics as the origins and destiny of the universe and the evolution of life. - 3317 (CF 3357).
+An exploration of how religion and science understand such topics as the origins and destiny of the universe and the evolution of life.

+3317 (CF 3357).
 Human Meaning and Value in Personal Life.
-An exploration of the two positive marks of a productive life love and work and the two threats to an abundant life suffering and death. - 3318 (CF 3316).
+An exploration of the two positive marks of a productive life - love and work - and the two threats to an abundant life - suffering and death.

+3318 (CF 3316).
 The Hero in the Bible and the Ancient Near East.
-An examination of concepts of the hero in the literatures of ancient Mesopotamia, Canaan, and Israel, with special attention to the nature of traditional narrative and to the relationship between the hero, society, and the self. - 3319.
+An examination of concepts of the hero in the literatures of ancient Mesopotamia, Canaan, and Israel, with special attention to the nature of traditional narrative and to the relationship between the hero, society, and the self.

+3319.
 Introduction to the Hebrew Bible.
 An introduction to the Old Testament and to the religion and history of ancient Israel.
-Special emphasis will be given to the ancient Near Eastern roots of biblical religion and to the modern interpretation of biblical myth, epic, and prophecy. - 3320.
+Special emphasis will be given to the ancient Near Eastern roots of biblical religion and to the modern interpretation of biblical myth, epic, and prophecy.

+3320.
 Introduction to Classical Judaism.
 An introduction to the study of religion through examination of Judaism.
 The course will look at central Jewish religious ideas and how they developed within the rabbinic and medieval periods.
-Special attention will be given to conflicts and controversies, such as Judaism's rejection of early Christianity; heretical movements within medieval Judaism; and Jewish attitudes toward other religions. - 3321 (CF 3332).
+Special attention will be given to conflicts and controversies, such as Judaism's rejection of early Christianity; heretical movements within medieval Judaism; and Jewish attitudes toward other religions.

+3321 (CF 3332).
 Religion and the Holocaust.
 A study of responses to the Holocaust by Jews and Christians.
 The course will begin with an overview of the history of the Holocaust as it affected the Jewish communities of Central and Eastern Europe.
 Students will then read personal memoirs of survivors of ghettos, concentration camps, and Nazi Germany.
-Post-war responses will include questions of faith after the Holocaust; Christian responsibility for modern anti-Semitism; the impact of the Holocaust on the creation of the State of Israel and Middle East politics today; and post-war relations between Jews and Germans. - 3322.
-Jews and Christians in Germany.
-A study of Jewish and Christian self-understandings and attitudes toward each other in Germany from the late 18th century to the present. - 3323.
-Modern Jewish Thought.
-A study of Jewish thought since the 18th century, with the focus on religious reform movements, Zionist theory, and formulations of Jewish identity. - 3324.
+Post-war responses will include questions of faith after the Holocaust; Christian responsibility for modern anti-Semitism; the impact of the Holocaust on the creation of the State of Israel and Middle East politics today; and post-war relations between Jews and Germans.

+3324.
 The Jewish Experience in America.
-An examination of Jewish life in America, including history, literature, cultural expressions, and religious beliefs from the 17th century to the present. - 3326.
+An examination of Jewish life in America, including history, literature, cultural expressions, and religious beliefs from the seventeenth century to the present.

+3326.
 Introduction to the New Testament.
-An introduction to the writings of the New Testament, the formative events, and the persons who played leading roles in the origin of Christianity. - 3328.
-Medieval Judaism.
-A study of Judaism as it developed during the middle ages, with special attention to popular religion, mysticism, and philosophy. - 3329.
+An introduction to the writings of the New Testament, the formative events, and the persons who played leading roles in the origin of Christianity.

+3329.
 Introduction to Islam.
 An examination of the history, doctrines, and rituals of the Muslim community, treating Islam in both the past and the present, and in its global context.